selaminhelloworld/yt-playlist-length-calculator/README.md

 # yt-playlist-length-calculator
-an app that calculates the length of all the videos on a youtube playlist how to use: just paste the playlist's URL and let it do its job.
+an app that calculates the length of all the videos on a youtube playlist

+how to use:
+just paste the playlist's URL on line 21 on the .py file as it is told in the file.